Together, we can turn groundbreaking concepts into impactful solutions.

 - Proven Processes: Streamlined methodologies that ensure efficiency and effectiveness.

-- Hands-On Facilitation: Direct, personalized assistance through every step of the innovation process.
+- Hands-On Facilitation: Direct, personalized assistance at every step of the innovation process.

-- Global Network: Access to a world-class network of multidisciplinary experts ready to lend insights and expertise.
+- Global Network: Access to a world-class network of experts ready to lend insights and experience.

-- Customized Tools: Tailored infrastructure, tools, and resources designed to fit the unique needs of your project.
+- Customized Tools: Tailored infrastructure, tools, and resources designed to fit the needs of your project.

 Our Impact

-We have supported more than 1,200 innovator teams, evaluated more than 5,000 ideas, and helped develop more than a thousand healthcare innovations.
+We have supported more than 1,200 innovator teams, evaluated more than 5,000 ideas, and helped develop more than a thousand health innovations.
 Our efforts have resulted in:

 - 49% commercialization success rate.